EliasSchaut/PhotoBox/README.md

-# NuxtTemplate
+# PhotoBox
-My personal template for nuxt projects
+A web app designed for a photo box to print and share pictures